 For Accuracy in your DCAA Compliant Time-Tracking

-The CPAs of Deiner & Associates specialize in federal government contractor compliance with the GSA, FAR, DFARS and CAS and have an established accounting system consistent with the generally accepted accounting principles (GAAP) and meeting the federal requirements as outlined in SF1408.
+The CPAs of Diener & Associates specialize in federal government contractor compliance with the GSA, FAR, DFARS and CAS and have an established accounting system consistent with the generally accepted accounting principles (GAAP) and meeting the federal requirements as outlined in SF1408.

 As the DCAA guidelines continue to change, it is essential to constantly be aware of all modifications to the requirements.
 A CPA firm specializing in government contracts monitors those policy changes and ensures your company remains current and compliant.